QubitPi/management-blogs/docs/_posts/2020-09-25-hbase-architecture.md

 ![HBase Logical Architecture]({{ "/assets/img/hbase_logical_architecture.png" | relative_url}})

 The assignment and distribution of Regions to RegionServers is automatic.
 You can manually manage Regions--HBase will let you do that--but this is not common.
-When data is inserted into a Region and the Region’s size reaches a threshold, the Region is split along a rowkey boundary into two child Regions.
+When data is inserted into a Region and the Region's size reaches a threshold, the Region is split along a rowkey boundary into two child Regions.
 Rows are never divided and a Region always hosts an entire row.